Woolwich Works: Fireworks Factory

 Building 41A forms the south elevation of the quadrangle.
 With its characteristic glass façade and saw-tooth roof, it was built as a carpenters' workshop in 1877–78.
 In the years leading up to the closure of the Arsenal in 1994, much of the building was in use as Customs and Excise stores; from 2001-2016 it housed the Cold War exhibits of Firepower: The Royal Artillery Museum.
 From 2019–21 the entire complex was renovated and appropriated for use as a performing arts and exhibition venue, and renamed The Fireworks Factory.

 Cartridge Factory

 Building 17 dates from 1856: it is a two-storey, iron-framed block with two-colour brick walls.
-The cast-iron columns are a feature in the interior, which is said to be of 'considerable structural interest' as an early example of iron framing.
+The cast-iron columns made by Benjamin Hick & Son of Bolton, are a feature in the interior, which is said to be of 'considerable structural interest' as an early example of iron framing.
 It was originally built for the manufacture of paper cartridges.
 From 2001-2016 it served as the main gallery space for Firepower: The Royal Artillery Museum.